12 Days

 Is there a refund policy if I cancel my trek?

-Yes, you do get a refund if in case you cancel your booking.
+Yes, you do get a refund if you cancel your booking.
 You may visit the terms and conditions of our page or contact us directly.

 Do I need Oxygen Cylinders during the Manaslu Circuit Trek?

 You’ll be ascending to the highest point of the Manaslu Circuit trek, Larkya La Pass, which is at an altitude of 5,160m.
-This trek can be done without the need for oxygen cylinders.
-Also, the trek is carried out by maintaining a steady pace and acclimatizing enough to not suffer from changes in atmospheric pressure and decreased oxygen level.
+This trek can be done without oxygen cylinders.
+Also, the trek is carried out by maintaining a steady pace and acclimatizing sufficiently to avoid suffering from changes in atmospheric pressure and decreased oxygen levels.

-Moreover, you’ll be trekking with an experienced guide and porters which shall shove your trek smoothly.
+Moreover, you’ll be trekking with an experienced guide and porters, who will make your trek smooth.

-However, you can bring along an oximeter to measure your oxygen level at such an altitude.
+However, you can bring an oximeter to measure your oxygen saturation at such altitudes.

 Can I Manaslu Trek Solo?